dbca-wa/ausplotr/README.md

 # AusplotR

-AusplotR aims to give an early preview of data that was collected using the official [AusPlot](http://www.ausplots.org/) data collection software before submitting the data to TERN / Aekos.
+AusplotR aims to give researchers an early preview of data that was collected using the official [AusPlot](http://www.ausplots.org/) field survey app before submitting the data to [Aekos](http://www.aekos.org.au/).

+AusplotR

-AusplotR lets the user upload one or multiple SQLite .db files, merges the data into several tables (resolving lookups and parent-child table relationships), maps the data (allowing to zoom in on one or all sites), and finally lets the user download the data in CSV format for subsequent inspection.
+* lets the user upload one or multiple SQLite .db files,
+* merges the data from all .db files, produces human-readable views of the data resolving lookups and parent-child table relationships,
+* maps the data (allowing to zoom in on one or all sites), and finally
+* lets the user download the data in CSV format for subsequent inspection.

 ### Workflow

-* Load application: shows empty map
+* Load application: load map
 * Upload one or several files: loads each file, merges data, displays transects, displays data tables, displays an example ordination, prepares merged data for download
 * Select one or "all" sites from site picker: filters data on map, in tables,